jeremyreeder/gridscout/docs/_posts/2020-06-03-comparison-of-bends.md

 cases I'd reach the security limit before I reach the strength limit.
 But alas, some knots just won't slip.

-I hoped and expected that my own invention, the Simple-Simon-crossover, would perform exactly the same as the Simple-Simon-under.

 ### Results